guardian/coding-exercises/election-results/README.md

 * Ind - Independent
 * SNP - SNP

+## Extension tasks:

 ### Validation

-If there is a problem with the format of the results file then all good entries should result in output and the error should go to a separate error log with the problem explained in non-technical language that a journalist might be able to understand and report back to the results service.
+If loading as a separate CSV file, and there is a problem with the format of the results file then all good entries should result in output and the error should go to a separate error log with the problem explained in non-technical language that a journalist might be able to understand and report back to the results service.

 ## Enhancements